Ayrshire cattle: Temperament

 A study of the social behaviour of Polish Black-and-White dairy cattle and their F1-crossbreds with Ayrshire, Jersey, Holstein-Friesian and Swedish Black-and-White breeds, found the Ayrshire crossbreeds were most dominant, least attacked by their group-mates and least susceptible to a group change.
-A further study found that among Ayrshire, Holstein, Jersey, Brown Swiss and Guernsey (the other common dairy breeds), the Ayrshire had the highest number of agonistic interactions, however, this was not related to bodyweight.
+A further study found that among Ayrshire, Holstein, Jersey, Brown Swiss, and Guernsey (the other common dairy breeds), the Ayrshire had the highest number of agonistic interactions (fighting / hostility).

 Population

 In 2008, 63,356 Ayrshire cattle were registered in the United Kingdom.